 Breathing fire sounds cool in theory.
 (Dragons are lit.)
 But IRL, it’s the pits.
 Folks with gastroesophageal reflux disease (GERD) know what we’re talking about.

 GERD is a digestive disease that can cause chronic heartburn (among other annoying AF symptoms).
+This can include vomiting, trouble swallowing, chest pain, bitter or acidic taste in your mouth, gagging, laryngitis, and coughing.
 Here are the deets.

 Other symptoms may include:

 - trouble swallowing (aka dysphagia)

 - a bitter or acidic taste in your mouth

 Hit up your doctor if you also experience:

 - chronic cough

 - globus sensation (when you feel a lump in your throat that isn’t really there)

 These symptoms might be a sign of a more serious case of GERD or an underlying condition.

 Babies are known to have yak attacks on the reg.
 Around 70 to 85 percent of 2-month-old bébés regurgitate daily.
 While it’s usually nothing to worry about, there are some GERD symptoms to look out for.